iB0nes/pytone/README.md

 # pytone
-A python software to play audio tones
+A Python software to play audio tones.